alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2026-04-04-experiments-in-agentic-ai-part-ix-turning-a-one-pass-pipeline-into-a-claude-code-style-coding-loop.md

 The workflow’s own signals are only part of the picture.
 A run can stop with `tests_passed_and_review_clean`, but that still does not guarantee that the final artifact feels right in practice.

 So I also ran the generated Minesweeper games manually and played them myself.
 That was a useful reminder that passing the loop’s stopping criteria is not the same thing as producing polished software.
-The final version was playable and broadly correct, but manual use is still the best way to notice rough edges in the interface, awkward controls, or behaviours that the tests did not capture.
+The final version was playable and broadly correct, but manual use was still the only way to notice the rough edges in the interface, awkward controls, or behaviours that the tests did not capture.

 ### Run 1